mpv-player/mpv/DOCS/man/vo.rst

                 return vec4(1.0 - color.rgb, color.a);
             }

+    ``super-xbr=<0..8>``
+        Apply passes of the Super-xBR algorithm for image doubling.
+Each pass doubles the image size, so setting super-xbr=2 is equivalent to 4x scaling.
+This gets applied before upscaling.

+        ``xbr-edge-strength`` and ``xbr-weight`` can be used to tweak the algorithm's parameters.
+(Both default to 1.0)

     ``sigmoid-upscaling``
         When upscaling, use a sigmoidal color transform to avoid emphasizing ringing artifacts.
 This also implies ``linear-scaling``.